Last updated on October 2nd, 2023

-His blood sugar level (fasting) was more than 170 mg/dl, much higher than the normal blood sugar level (less than 100mg/dL).
-Vibhor was unaware of the normal and diabetic blood sugar level.
+His blood sugar level (fasting) was more than 170 mg/dl, much higher than the normal blood sugar level (should be less than 100 mg/dL).
+Vibhor was unaware of the normal and diabetic blood sugar levels.

+To understand how to control diabetes, let’s get to know what blood sugar levels one should aim for.
 A fasting blood sugar target for a diabetic person should be 80-130 mg/dl.

-Blood sugar target (1 to 2 hours after meals) for a diabetic person should be less than 180 mg/dl.
+The blood sugar target (1 to 2 hours after meals) for a diabetic person should be less than 180 mg/dl.

 So, Vibhor started aiming for these blood sugar levels for himself.

 But, Vibhor relied only on medications.
 He ignored the fact that a person who’s wanting to crack the code to ‘how to control diabetes without medicine’ should follow these methods first: